Logan-Lin/quartz-blog/content/ai-system/advanced-apis.md

 ![[stream 1.gif]]

 In this module, we'll explore advanced API techniques that enable more flexible communication patterns especially relevant for modern AI systems.
 We'll start with additional fundamentals like rate limiting and versioning, then move to implementing streaming and message-driven protocols.
+We'll also touch on the shiny new star of AI communication protocols--model context protocol.
 Finally, we'll examine architectures that make it possible to process high-throughput data efficiently.

 ## Additional Fundamentals